Moringa Leaf

 Store in a cool, dry place away from direct sunlight.
 Keep container tightly closed and protected from moisture.

-Shelf life: 24 months from date of manufacture when stored sealed under specified conditions
+Shelf life: Up to 24 months from date of manufacture when stored sealed under specified conditions

 Total polyphenolsStructure & references